Are you getting “DNS server is not responding” Error in Windows 10 system or laptop?

 Now, check that your internet connection is working or not.
 Open your web browser and try to open any webpage.

-If not, then follow the below tricks to Fix DNS Server Not Responding Error on Windows 10/8/7.
+If not, then follow the below tricks to Fix dns server not responding windows 10.

 Fix 5: Turn off Firewall/Antivirus: